What do you picture when you hear the word “shattered”?

 The first is from the based-on-true-events WWII series, X Company.
 A Nazi calmly smashes an empty wine bottle, gathers the shards, and grinds the glass into an open chest wound of a captured Canadian secret agent to torture him into revealing state secrets.

 The second is from the movie Joshua, which explores how life in a small town might change if Jesus returned to earth.
 In a pivotal scene, a distraught widow smashes a beautiful glass vase.
 “My life used to be whole,” she sobs.
-She points to the pieces and adds, “Now that is my life—and it can’t be fixed.”
+Pointing to the pieces, she adds, “Now that is my life—and it can’t be fixed.”

-But Joshua picks up the broken pieces and fashions a beautiful angel out of it.
+But Joshua gathers the broken pieces and fashions a beautiful angel out of it.
 Something whole.
 He leaves it with the parish priest, who gives it to the widow.
 Throughout the movie, she’d attended church sporadically, and only from a vague sense of duty.
-She has an ‘aha’ moment when she see something whole made from hundreds of pieces of glass—and realizes who Joshua is.
+She has an ‘aha’ moment when she see something whole made from hundreds of shards of glass—and realizes who Joshua is.

 Job put it this way: “I was at ease, but He shattered me; He seized me by the neck and crushed me” (Job 16:12 BSB).

 AW Tozer said, “It is doubtful whether God can bless a man greatly until he has hurt him deeply.”

 Shattered can become whole if God is in it

 In recent weeks of being shattered, I’ve leaned on others’ wisdom about the topic.